Autonomy Lab

 Our lab investigates how consumers interact with and respond to autonomous technologies.
 At the Autonomy Lab, we study the rise of technological autonomy and the importance of preserving human autonomy in an automated world.

 We focus on the convergence of two transformative trends: artificial intelligence and robotics.
-As these fields merge, they give rise to increasingly autonomous technologies that create new opportunities but also pose fundamental challenges for consumers, organizations, and societies.
+As these fields converge, they give rise to increasingly autonomous technologies that create new opportunities but also pose fundamental challenges for consumers, organizations, and societies.
 Led by Professor Emanuel de Bellis, our team combines expertise in marketing, psychology, and behavioral science to explore how consumers navigate this new technological landscape.

 Research Focus